nbw/tc-mcp/README.md

 For issues and questions:
 - Check the troubleshooting section
 - Review the API documentation
+- Test with both local and remote modes
 - Open an issue on GitHub